-Renato Ambrosio, Jr. MD; Daniel S. Durrie, MD; Bonnie A. Henderson, MD; A. John Kanellopoulos, MD; Ronald R. Krueger, MD; Sonia H. Yoo, MD
+Renato Ambrósio, Jr. MD; Daniel S. Durrie, MD; Bonnie A. Henderson, MD; A. John Kanellopoulos, MD; J. Bradley Randleman, MD; Marcony R. Santhiago, MD; William B. Trattler, MD

-The mission of the 2015 Refractive Surgery Subspecialty Day is to provide comprehensive ophthalmologists and refractive, cataract and corneal surgeons with a multidiscipline discussion of the current and evolving techniques and technology in cornea- and lens-based refractive surgery.
+The mission of the 2017 Refractive Surgery Subspecialty Day is to provide comprehensive ophthalmologists and refractive, cataract, and corneal surgeons with a multidisciplinary discussion of the current and evolving techniques and technology in cornea- and lens-based refractive surgery.
 The sessions will highlight lens and corneal refractive surgery, and experts will debate on both sides of controversial subjects.
-A special session will be held by the ESCRS (European Society of Cataract and Refractive Surgeons), with the latest refractive surgery updates from the other side of the Atlantic Ocean.
-Look for the popular Journal of Refractive Surgery session, featuring the Troutman Award Lecture, and the Hot, Hotter, and Hottest free paper refractive surgery presentations.
+A session with videos of challenging cases provides an overview of the most advanced surgical procedures and techniques for handling challenging cases.
+A special session will be held by the European Society of Cataract and Refractive Surgeons (ESCRS), with the latest refractive surgery updates from the other side of the Atlantic Ocean.
+Look for the popular Journal of Refractive Surgery session, featuring the Troutman Award Lecture and the Hot, Hotter, and Hottest free paper refractive surgery presentations.
 Also look for a spectacular video-based session on lens and cornea refractive surgery complications and their management.

 The intended audience for this program is comprehensive ophthalmologists; refractive, cataract, and corneal surgeons; and allied health personnel who are performing or assisting in refractive surgery.

-- The latest and emerging techniques and technologies in cornea biomechanics, cornea imaging, IOL calculations, and ectasia detection
+- Evaluate the latest techniques and technologies in refractive surgery, specifically the latest and emerging techniques and technologies in cornea biomechanics, cornea imaging, IOL calculations, and ectasia detection

 - Identify the current status and future of femtosecond laser, excimer laser, inlay, intracorneal ring segment, and IOL refractive surgery